David J. Kramer: Leaking Steele Dossier to BuzzFeed News

-The Steele dossier, also known as the Trump–Russia dossier, is a controversial political opposition research report written from June to December 2016, containing many discredited allegations of misconduct, conspiracy, and cooperation between Donald Trump's presidential campaign and the government of Russia prior to and during the 2016 election campaign.
+The Steele dossier, also known as the Trump–Russia dossier, is a controversial political opposition research report written from June to December 2016, containing allegations of misconduct, conspiracy, and cooperation between Donald Trump's presidential campaign and the government of Russia prior to and during the 2016 election campaign.
+Many of its central allegations have been discredited, and its information was unreliable, having thin and sketchy sourcing.

-In December 2016, Kramer leaked the Steele dossier to Buzzfeed News.
+In December 2016, Kramer leaked the Steele dossier to BuzzFeed News.
 Christopher Steele had given a copy of the dossier for Kramer to show to Senator John McCain.
 Steele has said that, when he learned of the leak by Kramer, he felt "deep dismay and disappointment... at learning that Mr. Kramer had seriously betrayed his trust".

 Current positions

 Kramer serves as a member of the board of directors of the Halifax International Security Forum and executive director of the George W. Bush Institute, as well as a member of the International Advisory Council at the Center for European Policy Analysis.

 In addition, Kramer is a member of the Ukraine Today media organization's International Supervisory Council.

+In 2020, Kramer, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."